Sometimes an artist just needs 12 more songs to summarize their career. Case in point...

 3. "Paper Doll" (from Paradise Valley, 2013)

 I love dis tracks, especially when the dis-ee responds with their own dis track (great examples: Paul McCartney's "Too Many People" and John Lennon's "How Do You Sleep?"; Notorious B.I.G.'s "Who Shot Ya" and 2Pac's "Hit 'Em Up").
 "Paper Doll" is Mayer's response to Taylor Swift's scathing 2010 kiss-off "Dear John."
-Three years later Mayer retorted with "Paper Doll" which uses the titular metaphor to accuse Taylor of being coddled and not knowing who she really is: "You're like 22 girls in one / and none of them know what they're running from."
+The song uses uses the titular item as a metaphor to accuse Taylor of being coddled and not knowing who she really is: "You're like 22 girls in one / and none of them know what they're running from."

 4. "Who You Love" (from Paradise Valley, 2013)